Ishaan28malik/Hacktoberfest-2024/README.md

 # What is Hacktoberfest ?

-Hacktoberfest is a month-long celebration of open source software in partnership with Github .
+Hacktoberfest is a month-long celebration of open source software in partnership with Github and DigitalOcean.
 # Hacktoberfest-2019

 A repository for beginners to create their first Pull Request.